05nelsonm/kmp-tor-resource/library/resource-frameworks-gradle-plugin/README.md

     - Things should look like the following now:
       ![image](../../docs/assets/frameworks-gradle-plugin/xcode-embed-complete.png)

 - That's it.
-When you update the plugin version, it will automatically update the frameworks.
+When you update the plugin version, it will automatically update the framework(s).